useblocks/sphinx-needs/docs/directives/needuml.rst

 ~~~~~~~
 Loads a Sphinx-Need object as PlantUML object or reuses the stored PlantUML code inside the Sphinx-Need object.

-If diagram code is available in the need data under ``diagram``, the stored PlantUML diagram gets imported.
+If diagram code is available in the need data under ``arch``, the stored PlantUML diagram gets imported.

 Please read :ref:`need_diagram` for details.